-- In seasonal terms (Fig 1b),Since frist July the ITCZ has been consistently further north than usual , but in the pervious two dekades it turned south .Now around 17.4°N. - Areas with heavier rainfall were found in the South DarFur, part of eastern Kassala and Upper Nile with point value of 92.8 mm reported at EL Renk. - In relative terms, significant above average departures (Fig 3b) along the southern most border of Sudan from West Equatoria, Bahr El Jebel to East Equatoria and Jonglei.
-Other areas of above average rainfall can be seen in West and South Darfur. - Below average cumulative rainfall is seen in South Gedaref and Sennar as well as in Upper Bahr El Ghazal, and lower south darfur. - In relative terms, vegetation conditions are mostly above average generally across the country particularly in Blue Nile- Upper Nile regions, West Equatoria, Bahr EL Jabel and Lakes.
+- In seasonal terms (Fig 1b), Since frist July the ITCZ has been consistently further north than usual, but in the pervious fourdekades it turned south.
+Now around 15°N. - Areas with heavier rainfall were found in lower south DarFur, West Equatoria and (West- North) Bahr EL Ghazal with point value of 93.7mm reported at Wau. - In relative terms, most southern parts registered above average rainfall, in particular, Jonglei, Lakes, East, West Equatoria, and parts of upper Nile.
+In West Kordofan, South Darfur and Kassala rainfall was above average as well. - Below average cumulative rainfall is seen in South Gedaref and Sennar as well as in Upper Bahr El Ghazal, and lower South Darfur. - In relative terms, vegetation conditions are mostly above average generally across the country particularly in Blue Nile- Upper Nile regions, West Equatoria, Bahr EL Jabel and Lakes.
 Below average conditions can be seen in small patches, particularly in Kassala, Gedaref and upper of White Nile..